Zane Grey

-Zane Grey (January 31, 1872 – October 23, 1939) was an American author.
+Zane Grey (born Pearl Zane Grey; January 31, 1872 – October 23, 1939) was an American author.
 He is known for his popular adventure novels and stories associated with the Western genre in literature and the arts; he idealized the American frontier.
 Riders of the Purple Sage (1912) was his best-selling book.

-In addition to the success of his printed works, his books have second lives and continuing influence adapted for films and television.
+In addition to the success of his printed works, his books have second lives and continuing influence through adaptations for films and television.
 His novels and short stories were adapted into 112 films, two television episodes, and a television series, Dick Powell's Zane Grey Theatre.

 Biography

 Early life

 Pearl Zane Grey was born January 31, 1872, in Zanesville, Ohio.
 His birth name may have originated from newspaper descriptions of Queen Victoria's mourning clothes as "pearl grey".
 He was the fourth of five children born to Alice "Allie" Josephine Zane, whose English Quaker immigrant ancestor Robert Zane came to the American colonies in 1673, and her husband, Lewis M. Gray, a dentist.
 His family changed the spelling of their last name to "Grey" after his birth.
 Grey later dropped "Pearl" and used "Zane" as his first name.

-Grey grew up in Zanesville, a city founded by his paternal grandfather Benjamin Zane's brother-in-law, John McIntire (husband of Sarah Zane), who had been given the land by Grey's maternal great-grandfather, Ebenezer Zane, an American Revolutionary War patriot.
+Grey grew up in Zanesville, a city founded by his maternal grandfather Benjamin Zane's brother-in-law, John McIntire (husband of Sarah Zane), who had been given the land by Grey's maternal great-grandfather, Ebenezer Zane, an American Revolutionary War patriot.

 Both Grey and his brother Romer were active and athletic boys who were enthusiastic baseball players and fishermen.
 From an early age, he was intrigued by history.
 Soon, he developed an interest in writing.
 His early interests contributed to his later writing success.
 For example, his knowledge of history informed his first three novels, which recounted the heroism of ancestors who fought in the American Revolutionary War.

 As a child, Grey frequently engaged in violent brawls, probably related to his father's punishing him with severe beatings.
 Though irascible and asocial like his father, Grey was supported by a loving mother and found a father substitute.
 Muddy Miser was an old man who approved of Grey's love of fishing and writing, and who talked about the advantages of an unconventional life.
 Despite warnings by Grey's father to steer clear of Miser, the boy spent much time during five formative years in the company of the old man.